 A Slack channel will be available for Section officers throughout the year to ask questions, share ideas, and receive notices from IDSA.

 Section Officers are appointed positions.
 Each Section has one Chair, and as many Vice Chairs as needed.

 IDSA Sections are required to provide professional development and learning opportunities to their members.
 This is achieved through virtual events, resources, and other forms of engagement.
 While it's at the discretion of leaders to choose the best complement of activities throughout the year for their Section, here are some suggestions.

 First, the minimum requirement is for Sections to host two virtual events per year (1-hour webinars) and create four articles / stories (1 per quarter) submitted to IDSA for distribution.
 We understand that each Section is unique so if you don't believe you can meet this requirement or have other ideas in mind, like engagement in Section LinkedIn groups, development of resources like whitepapers or sample forms, or collaborating with Professional Chapters, please let Korie Twiggs know so you can determine the best path forward.
 IDSA offers a number of tools, which officers may use to disseminate and amplify section content (see below):

-- Deep Dives: Mini conference with a focus on trending topics, which impact the ID profession.
+- Deep Dives: Mini conferences with a focus on trending topics that impact the ID profession

-- Design Voices: A re-occuring series of one-hour virtual events with top leaders discussing and debating trends and specific practice areas.
+- Design Voices: A recurring series of one-hour virtual events that are free for IDSA members, with top design leaders discussing and debating trends and specific practice areas